Discover Card: A Joke or a Genius First Credit Card?

 I’ve heard the customer service horror stories for years, but let’s look at the facts, not just the forums.

 When anecdotes conflict, I turn to data.
 J.D.
-Power’s 2025 U.S. Credit Card Satisfaction Study.
-An entity that lives and breathes this data.
-Well, they ranked Discover at the top.
+Power’s 2025 U.S. Credit Card Satisfaction Study ranked Discover #2 overall among national issuers, behind only American Express.
+An entity that lives and breathes this data placed Discover ahead of Bank of America and Capital One in overall satisfaction.

 Beyond the Myths: Where Discover Card Actually Shines